Stephen Ian Savage

 Ending Lessons

-A 30-day written/verbal notice (by a parent) is required for cessation of lessons.
-Lessons continue until the end of the 30-day period and will not be refunded/credited if missed.
+A written notice (by a parent/guardian) is required for the cessation of lessons.
+Lessons will continue for the remainder of the month.

 Summer Lessons

 Summer Lessons are not required but are highly encouraged.
-Summer lesson occur at my home or at yours for an extra fee.
+They can be less regular and take place at Anderson High, my home, Zoom, or elsewhere.

-Students that take summer lessons will receive priority in scheduling for the next school year.
+Students who take summer lessons will receive priority in scheduling for the next school year.